 Tag Archives: black and white

-I really like the lines and the simple structure of this heliconia.
+[singlepic id=232 w= h= float=center] I really like the lines and the simple structure of this heliconia.
 The growth pattern of the spoon-like bracts allows for simple scaling and no matter how large they become, they won’t block each other’s … Continue reading

 [singlepic id=193 w= h= float=center] A long exposure of the mumok, the museum of modern arts in Vienna.
-I really like Vienna, don’t get me wrong, but after the overwhelming exposure to classic buildings with their statues, figurines, gargoyles, columns, domes, and odd flowery pieces, … Continue reading
+I really like Vienna, don’t get me wrong, but after the overwhelming exposure to classic buildings with their statues, figurines, gargoyles, columns, … Continue reading

 [singlepic id=148 w= h= float=center] The fog made it look like the bay was boiling.
 A few minutes earlier it had been so high that the bridge was completely hidden.
 Happy Halloween!